Skip to main content

 3. ACT-M of a 20+

-4. Calculus, Precalculus, Trigonometry or Algebra II with a grade of 80% (B) or higher in your senior year of high school (recent graduates only)
+1. Calculus, Precalculus, Trigonometry, Algebra II/II, College Algebra or Statistics in your junior or senior year of high school (recent graduates only).

 Can I increase my math placement level?